Wazzaps/ampm/README.md

 # Selects artifact by attribute (will fail if not unique)
 ampm get foobar -a arch=x86_64

+# Gets latest release if it's the only non-unique attribute
+ampm get foobar -a arch=x86_64 -a pubdate=@date:latest

+# Gets latest release if it's the only non-unique attribute, except for `irrelevant_attr`, which is ignored
+ampm get foobar -a arch=x86_64 -a pubdate=@date:latest -a irrelevant_attr=@ignore

+# Gets latest release, ignoring attributes other than `arch`
+ampm get foobar -a arch=x86_64 -a pubdate=@date:latest -a @any=@ignore

+# Gets any release with the current biggest major version
+ampm get foobar -a arch=x86_64 -a major_ver=@num:biggest -a @any=@ignore

+# Gets latest release that's newer-or-equal to 1.0.0 but older than 2.0.0 (not including prereleases)
+ampm get foobar -a arch=x86_64 -a version='@semver:^1.0.0'

 # List all artifacts with type
 ampm list foobar